 - encourage and support contact with a child’s parents and family as appropriate

-- develop your own skills through preparation and training
+- develop your own skills through preparation and training.

 Warwickshire foster carers have said they feel foster carers need to:

-- be able to provide support
+- be able to give support

 - be caring and kind